Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization: An Analog Gain-Ranging MAC and FP-CIM Architecture

 \subsubsection{Unit Normalization}

-Up to this point, the GR-MAC is described according to per-unit normalization, where each cell's output capacitance is scaled as a function of both the input and weight exponents, and thus represents the most fine-grained normalization.
-Since each cell has a unique output exponent, an adder-tree is required for each column.
+Up to this point, the GR-MAC is described according to per-unit normalization, where each cell's output capacitance is scaled by both the input and weight exponents, thereby providing the most fine-grained normalization.
+Since each cell has a unique output exponent, an adder tree is required for each column.
 Each unit cell also contains a digital adder and binary decoder to generate the output exponent and switch configuration for the gain-ranging stage.
-Finally, the dot-product output is produced by multiplying the column-compute-line voltage converted by the ADC with the column exponent sum produced by the adder-tree.
-The adder-trees and output multiplication and normalization are amortized over each column, by $N\mathrm{_R}$, and the unit cell logic is not amortized.
+Finally, the dot product output is produced by multiplying the column-compute-line voltage converted by the ADC with the column exponent sum produced by the adder tree.
+The adder trees and output multiplication and normalization are amortized over each column by $N\mathrm{_R}$, and the unit cell logic is not amortized.
 Unit normalization is most energy efficient when the baseline ADC resolution requirement is high.
 In Section \ref{sec:anal}, the efficiency crossover point is identified at $N_{\mathrm{M},x} \ge 6$ in 28 nm technology; scaling to advanced nodes would likely lower this threshold due to superior digital scaling.
 A further limitation of unit normalization is that the bounded dynamic range of the gain-ranging stage must accommodate the sum of the input and weight exponents.